Maxthegreat99/Ghost2/README.md

 # Ghost2
 A plugin for TShock that allows admins to make themselves or players invisible to others.

-**NOTE: consider twice before giving this effect to your players as it may give them n unnfair advantage in certain circumstances**
+**NOTE: consider twice before giving this effect to your players as it may give them an unfair advantage in certain circumstances**

 - Originally made by [DannyDan77](https://github.com/DannyDan77)
 - Updated for 1.4 by [moisterrific](https://github.com/DannyDan77)